- 7 oz. (scant 1 cup or 200g) unsalted butter

 - 1 1/2 cups (150g) almond flour (or process the almonds until you have almond meal, careful not to process them too much as they will start releasing the oil).

 - 6 eggs, at room tº, separated

 - Scant 1 cup (180g) light or dark brown sugar

-- Dulce de leche or thick caramel. to serve
+- Dulce de leche, thick caramel or whipped cream to serve

 - 1/2 cup mixed dried nuts, lightly toasted

 - Preheat the oven to 330ºF / 170ºC.